jonathan-robertson/lockedarchive/research.md

 ### Storing Metadata

-In the Metadata would be custom fields for Name, parentKey (an empty key representing a directory), size (recorded before encryption & compression), and other goodies, like tagging which I'm a big fan of as well.
+In the Metadata would be custom fields for Name, parentKey (an empty key representing a directory), size (recorded before compression & encryption), and other goodies, like tagging which I'm a big fan of as well.
 Risky metadata values (like name) are encrypted before upload, too.
 Even metadata can be an information leak, and I wouldn't want that to expose user info.

 ### Caching Metadata